 3B-401 is our development candidate binding to the GIP receptor (Glucose-dependent Insulinotropic Polypeptide receptor), which is highly expressed in a subset of neuroendocrine tumors (NETs).
 Since not all NETs can be treated with the currently available somatostatin receptor (sstr)-targeted radiopharmaceuticals such as Lutathera®, we aim to provide an alternative radiopharmaceutical treatment for sstr-negative and Lutathera®-ineligible patients.
-The GIP receptor program is developed by 3BP and will enter clinical development in late 2021.
+The GIP receptor program is developed by 3BP and will enter clinical development in 2022.

 3B-301 / Debio 0228 targets carbonic anhydrase IX (CAIX) which is constitutively expressed in clear cell renal cell carcinoma and mesothelioma.
 In addition, CAIX is expressed in tumors of several different indications in areas that lack oxygen in an effort of the tumor to survive under low oxygen conditions.
 The program is partnered with Debiopharm International SA who has acquired exclusive worldwide rights to the program.